Skip to main content

 info

-Refer to the Restore volume from snapshot tab guide to create a volume from the snapshot containing the data to be restored.
+Refer to the Restore volume from snapshot tab document to create a volume from the required snapshot.

 Step 2.
 Attach the volume to the instance requiring data recovery

-2. Verify the attached volume.
+2. Check the attached volume.

 lsblk